Mr. Ray Ferris reports

 About West Fraser

-West Fraser is a diversified wood products company with more than 60 facilities in Canada, the United States ("U.S."), the United Kingdom ("U.K."), and Europe.
-From responsibly sourced and sustainably managed forest resources, the Company produces lumber, engineered wood products (OSB, LVL, MDF, plywood, and particleboard), pulp, newsprint, wood chips, other residuals and renewable energy.
+West Fraser is a diversified wood products company with more than 60 facilities in Canada, the United States, the United Kingdom and Europe.
+From responsibly sourced and sustainably managed forest resources, the company produces lumber, engineered wood products (OSB (oriented standard board), LVL (laminated veneer lumber), MDF (medium-density fibreboard), plywood and particleboard), pulp, newsprint, wood chips, other residuals, and renewable energy.
 West Fraser's products are used in home construction, repair and remodelling, industrial applications, papers, tissue, and box materials.

 We seek Safe Harbor.